seqdb/seqdb/crates/seqdb/README.md

 # seqdb

 A K.I.S.S.
-(Keep It Simple, Stupid) sequential storage engine that provides memory-mapped file-based storage with dynamic region management.
+(Keep It Simple, Stupid) sequential storage engine that provides storage with dynamic region management.

 ## What is seqdb?

 seqdb is a lightweight storage engine designed for applications that need to store and retrieve data in named regions on disk.
 It provides:

-- **Memory-mapped file access** for fast I/O operations
 - **Dynamic region management** with automatic resizing and defragmentation
 - **Sequential writes** optimized for append-heavy workloads
 - **Hole punching** to reclaim unused disk space